gumaerc-testorg/hst.590-fall-2006/content/pages/lecture-notes.md

 5
 {{< tdclose >}}
 {{< tdopen >}}
 Congratulations!
 You've Got the Job of Your Dreams-The Swanky Office, the Sweet Lab, the Dutiful Graduate Students.
-Now, You Have to Bring in the Grant Money to Support it All ([PDF]({{< baseurl >}}/resources/ses05)) (Courtesy of Elfar Adalsteinsson.
+Now, You Have to Bring in the Grant Money to Support it All ({{% resource_link ba6fc998-f442-484d-535e-b4de26e59233 "PDF" %}}) (Courtesy of Elfar Adalsteinsson.
 Used with permission.)
 {{< tdclose >}}
 {{< tdopen >}}
 Prof. Mya Poe